MicrosoftDocs/azure-devops-docs/docs/artifacts/concepts/upstream-sources.md

 For outages lasting less than 12 hours, you can continue to use the feed as normal thanks to the [metadata cache](#upstream-metadata-cache).

 For outages lasting more than 12 hours, which are quite infrequent, you will experience issues listing and restoring packages, even if those packages have been installed into the feed.
-In these scenarios, you can disable either the offline upstream or all upstreams of the affected package type and continue developing and building as normal.
-If/when the upstream source returns, just re-enable it.
+In these scenarios, you can delete either the offline upstream or all upstreams of the affected package type and continue developing and building as normal.
+If/when the upstream source returns, just re-add it.

 ## Legacy upstream source information